waleolakareem/SenYours/README.md

 # Senyours Application

-> "A strong team can take any crazy vision and turn it into reality".- John Carmack
+> "A strong team can take any crazy vision and turn it into reality".
+                                            - John Carmack

 ## WARNING ##